MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **speak_selection** - Tells us if the user has turned on the setting for Speak Selection on their device to help us detect issues related to this setting

 - **switch_control** - Tells us if the user has turned on the setting for Switch Control on their device to help us detect issues related to this setting

+- **telemetry_data_boundary** - The geographical region to which telemetry events are sent for the device

 - **voice_over** - Tells us if the user has turned on the setting for voiceover on their device to help us detect issues related to this setting